thwfhk/shl-popl24-artifact/README.md

 This section gives a quick introduction to the CFL extension of Links, the main contribution of our artifact.
-The extension is enabled by passing the flag `--track-control-flow-linearity`.
-It is usually used together with `--enabled-handlers`.
+The extension is enabled by passing the flag `--control-flow-linearity`, which automatically enables the flag `--enabled-handlers`.
 Some explanation of the CFL extension can also be found in Section 4 of the paper.

 ### New Constructs